Punto G (Karol G song)

-"Punto G" is a song by Colombian singer-songwriter Karol G. It was written by Karol G, Andy Clay and Rayito, and produced by the latter two.
-The song was released on April 4, 2019, through Universal Music Latino, as the fourth single from her second studio album Ocean.
+"Punto G" is a song by Colombian singer-songwriter Karol G. It was written by Giraldo, Andy Clay and Rayito, and produced by the latter two.
+The song was released on 4 April 2019, through Universal Music Latino, as the fourth single from her second studio album Ocean.

 Background

 The song was first teased a month prior to its official release through Karol G's social media accounts, with snippets of the song, video and lyrics used in her captions.
 The song was officially announced a day prior to its release.
-The song was released on April 4, 2019.

 Critical reception

 Rolling Stone stated: "Few reggaeton songs have championed the vagina as intimately as Karol G does in "Punto G" — opting to skip the graphic details, Karol masters the delicate art of sensual suggestion."
-There is a lot of stigma against women in the industry making music about intimacy.

 Commercial performance

-"Punto G" debuted at number 40 on the US Billboard Hot Latin Songs chart dated April 20, 2019.
-It charted for one week.
-On its fifth week, the song entered and peaked at number 30 on the chart dated May 18, 2019.
+"Punto G" debuted at number 40 on the US Billboard Hot Latin Songs chart dated 20 April 2019, charting for one week.
+On its fifth week, the song entered and peaked at number 30 on the chart dated 18 May 2019.